 Parker Arts also has several educational opportunities and events related to beekeeping, including a "Backyard Beekeeping" class.

 Watch online videos on beekeeping.

 Attend local beekeepers club meetings for education and to find a beekeeper mentor.
 Most beekeepers are passionate about their craft and are willing to share their experience.
-There are two clubs in Douglas County, the SouthEast Beekeepers that meets in the Pinery and the High Land Bee Club that meets in Roxborough.
+There are two clubs in Douglas County, the Southeast Beekeeping Club that meets at the Pikes Peak Grange north of Franktown and the High Land Bee Club that meets in Roxborough.
 Consult Colorado Beekeepers, "events" to view a posting of club meetings.